BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

    // nextPCSel      001: PC+4  010: ALU   100: (pred ?
 ALU : PC+4)
    // imm (select one of Iimm,Simm,Bimm,Jimm,Uimm)

-   // We need to distingish shifts for two reasons:
+   // We need to distingish shifts, because
-   //  - We need to wait for ALU when it is a shift
-   //  - For ALU ops with immediates, aluQual is 0, except
+   //   for ALU ops with immediates, aluQual is 0, except
+   //   for shifts (then it is instr[30]).
+Had a hard time
+   //   debugging / understanding that.
-   //    for shifts (then it is instr[30]). wire aluOpIsShift = (aluOp == 3'b001) || (aluOp == 3'b101);
+   wire aluOpIsShift = (aluOp == 3'b001) || (aluOp == 3'b101);

    always @(*) begin